 Health Benefits of Inositol

-While there a many health benefits of inositol, here are the top five.
+While there are many health benefits of inositol, here are the top five.

 Insulin is a hormone that helps you process glucose (sugar) into energy that your body can use.
 Inositol, acting as a secondary messenger, is critical to this process.